Distributions as Actions: A Unified Framework for Diverse Action Spaces: Experiments

 \section{Experiments}

-In this section, we conduct analysis and experiments to investigate DPAC's empirical performance.
-We first present the results for a suite of continuous control environments in \cref{sec:exp_continuous_control}.
-Then, for discrete control, we investigate DPAC's performance in the discretized versions of the same set of environments in \cref{sec:exp_continuous_control_discrete}.
-Finally, we conduct a targeted experiments on bandits to show the effectiveness of the proposed interpolated critic learning in \cref{sec:exp_bandit_critic}.
+In this section, we conduct experiments to investigate DA-AC's empirical performance in continuous (\Cref{sec:exp_continuous_control}), discrete (\Cref{sec:exp_discrete_control,sec:exp_continuous_control_discrete}), and hybrid (\Cref{sec:exp_hybrid_control}) control settings.
+In addition, we examine the effectiveness of the proposed interpolated critic learning in \cref{sec:exp_bandit_critic}.
+Unless otherwise noted, each environment is run with $10$ seeds, and error bars or shaded regions indicate $95\%$ bootstrap confidence intervals.